 The inaugural conference of the Asia Pacific Career Development Association was held in Seoul, South Korea in April, 2013.
-It included 25 presentations by career professionals from eight Asian countries plus the US.
+It included 25 presentations by career professionals from eight Asian countries or regions plus the US.
 The presentations ranged across the spectrum of settings from schools to workplace to government agencies.
 Those of us who attended gained much greater awareness of career guidance practices in Asia .
-The following observations are organized primarily by the country of the presenter.
+The following observations are organized primarily by the country/region of the presenter.
 However, presenters describing multinational organizations are grouped separately.

 Our host country, Korea, was well represented at the conference, beginning with a tour of an impressive government-funded interactive museum called Korea Job World that helps youth through adults explore over a hundred different occupations experientially and has an average of 3400 visitors each day.
 Some of the on-going funding comes from parents who enroll their children in career exploration classes, hoping to help them find inspiration in the pursuit of excellence.
 The government has been providing career guidance services since the 1980s, although in the past three years there has been a rapid increase in the number of career advisors in schools and use of a computerized career guidance called CareerNet.
 The government also provides centers for adults who need career development assistance.
 At least one professor of psychology has added career planning to training for psychologists and professionals with a background in human resources provide outplacement and career planning for adults.
 The population is highly educated, with 80% earning a 4-year college degree.
 This produces extreme competition for professional jobs.
 Korean attendees said their country needs more career planning services, better use of technology, and more government support for career guidance for youth.